 By V. Paul Reynolds

-V. Paul Reynolds is editor of the Northwoods Sporting Journal.
+The author is editor of the Northwoods Sporting Journal.
+His email address is [email protected].